adambard/learnxinyminutes-docs/ada.html.markdown

 --  Comments are written with a double hyphen and exist until the end of --  the line.

-procedure Empty is
+--  You do not need to call the entry point "Main" or "main," you should name --  name it based on what the program does. procedure Empty is
    --  This is a declarative part. begin